TL;DR

 5. Third-Party Browsers / Apps

-Why It Works: Qustodio can't monitor every browser and every app.
-The blocklist is always incomplete.
+Why Blacklists Fail: Qustodio can't monitor every browser and app.
+New alternatives emerge constantly, and the blocklist is always incomplete.

 7. Uninstalling/Disabling Qustodio